Ankit4899/git_1/README.md

 # git_1
-This is a practice for git.
+This is a practice for git & github.